dinu12141/chem_website-new/DEPLOYMENT.md

-# SMARTCHEM Platform - Deployment Guide
+# Nadeeka Warnakula - Deployment Guide

 ## 🚀 Quick Start

-The SMARTCHEM platform is now ready for hosting with complete Docker containerization and deployment scripts.
+The Nadeeka Warnakula platform is now ready for hosting with complete Docker containerization and deployment scripts.

 ### Prerequisites